SSeanPP/SveltekitD1AuthJS/README.md

 # Sveltekit w/ D1 database and Auth
-This is a template project built with Sveltekit, Cloudflare workers and a D1 database with an Auth systems provided by AuthJS.
+This is a template project built with Sveltekit, Cloudflare workers and a D1 database with Auth systems provided by AuthJS.
 The biggest problem with setting up any Auth for D1 databases is that the support with Sveltekit is poor and outdated.
 This is a working starter template with AuthJS ready to go.
-PLEASE read the guide below on how to get things functioning
+PLEASE read the guide below on how to get things functioning.

+By default I've set it up with Google OAuth, but you could change this to anything you like.

 # Necessary steps
 ## Environment variables
-For some reason when working with AuthJS and D1 databases only .dev.vars is respected and actually read.
+When working with AuthJS and D1 databases only .dev.vars is respected and actually read.
 The documentation doesn't state this anywhere.
-Just fill in the format below into your file for this template to work.
+Just fill in the format below into your own .dev.vars file (create one) for this template to work.
 AUTH_GOOGLE_ID=
 AUTH_GOOGLE_SECRET=
 AUTH_SECRET=